fabmas/certlc/README.md

 ## Scenario details

-Every customer necessitates secure and efficient management of their certificate lifecycle.
-Failing to timely update a certificate can lead to service interruptions, incurring significant costs for the business.
+Every organization requires secure and efficient management of their certificate lifecycle.
+Failing to update a certificate before expiration can lead to service interruptions, incurring significant costs for the business.

-Enterprise customers typically operate complex IT infrastructures involving multiple teams responsible for the certificate lifecycle.
+Enterprises typically operate complex IT infrastructures involving multiple teams responsible for the certificate lifecycle.
 The manual nature of the certificate renewal process often introduces errors and consumes valuable time.

-This solution addresses these challenges by automating the renewal of certificates issued by Microsoft Certificate Service (the CA that most customers use for various server applications such as web servers, SQL servers, and for encryption, non-repudiation, and signing purpose), ensuring timely updates and secure storage of certificates within Azure Key Vault.
+This solution addresses these challenges by automating the renewal of certificates issued by Microsoft Certificate Service (widely used for various server applications such as web servers, SQL servers, and for encryption, non-repudiation, and signing purpose), ensuring timely updates and secure storage of certificates within Azure Key Vault.
 Its compatibility with Azure-based and on-premises servers enables flexible deployment.

 ### Potential use cases